 The days and weeks after your birth are so important.
 In many cultures it is a time away and separate from the regular rhythm of daily life and is focused solely on healing and bonding.
-New mothers and fathers each experience a continuing surge of the hormone oxytocin as they fall in love deeper and deeper with their child.
+New parents of any gender each experience a continuing surge of the hormone oxytocin as they fall in love deeper and deeper with their child.

 It can also be a time of stress as new parents struggle to adapt to less sleep, less independence and changing roles in the home and relationship dynamics.
 If your birth was difficult in any way for either partner, it's important to discuss and assimilate the experience as this can make a big difference in your emotional levels, thus impacting how you cope with your new reality as well as how you feel about your baby.